 It’s surprising how often we start the projects in our data and analytics practice at Clarkston Consulting by discussing the definition of analytics.
 Common phrases like big data, advanced analytics, data science, sentiment analysis, and the internet of things (IoT) are just a small sampling of the analytics buzzwords that are causing consumer products executives to pull out their dictionary.
 As we looked for independent research to help our clients get a handle on these analytics buzzwords, we realized that there was nothing written that adequately addressed this question.
-That’s why I asked Tim Plummer, the leading contributor to our data governance and analytics practice to help us Give Analytics Meaning Again.
+That’s why I asked Tim Plummer, Clarkston’s Director of Data + Analytics, to help us Give Analytics Meaning Again.
 Tim has a strong passion for helping companies use information intelligently to achieve competitive differentiation.

 Giving Analytics Meaning Again